Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

 FrogLord shows the hash values for each file and chunk resource when selected.

 ## Getting Started
-The recommended editor to use for `.gqs files` is [Notepad++](https://notepad-plus-plus.org/downloads/), but other text editors will work, even Visual Studio Code.
+The recommended editor to use for `.gqs` files is [Notepad++](https://notepad-plus-plus.org/downloads/), but other text editors will work, even Visual Studio Code.
 While using Notepad++, it is recommended to set the syntax highlighting to either `Shell` or `PowerShell` with the `Language > ...` menu, to color the scripts.

-## How to apply GQS files manually?
+## Applying GQS Files Manually
+In FrogLord:
-In FrogLord, find the level to apply the GQS file to, and right-click the level's `scriptdata` chunk.
+1. Locate the level you want to modify.
+2. Right-click the level's `scriptdata` chunk.
-Select "Import GQS Script Group" and give FrogLord the desired GQS file.
+3. Choose "Import GQS Script Group" and select the desired `.qgs` file.
+4. Check for warnings shown by FrogLord.
 FrogLord will import the GQS file.
 If FrogLord reports any warnings, make sure to read them, as they often indicate real issues.
 The original game can often trip these warning messages, so if a warning is from the original game, it may be okay to ignore.